 The food was prepared by the resident chefs as well as the trainees who are learning their trade at the chefs’ school.
 It did not disappoint – sumptuous ravioli starter, braised pork that fell apart and the most amazing crème brule for dessert.

 Travel to River Cottage HQ is by tractor and trailer!

 You could club together with friends or family to buy vouchers which is what I did last year for a friend’s 40th.
 If the budget doesn’t quite stretch to the full experience then the Canteen in Axminster is also a great place for a meal or just tea and cake (yes great cake!).
 The River Cottage brand has also expanded to canteens in Plymouth and Bath as well.
-If you just want a nose around the Park Farm HQ then look out for their good value open days – Spring and Autumn fairs and this year they also had a summer music festival.
+If you just want a nose around the Park Farm HQ then look out for their open days – annual Spring Fair and Summer Festivals are great value.